Salty and low on spoons NormaLyte pin sitting on top of sea salt with spoons surrounding it

 OUR MODELS HAVE POTS

 Not only do we support the nonprofits, we support the potsies, too!
-Our models include people with POTS and dysautonomia!
+Our models are all people with POTS and dysautonomia!